benawad/destiny/README.md

   -h, --help                  Output usage information -w, --write                 Restructure and edit folders and files -S, --avoid-single-file     Flag to indicate if single files in folders should be avoided
+      --ignore {path}         .gitignore like file path expressions to ignore
 ```

 Dry run which will output what the resulting file structure will look like: